nathalia-dev/health-finder/README.md

 - End-to-End test with Cypress;
 - Continuous Integration: create a pipeline using CircleCI;
 - Enable down and up arrows (keyboard) to select suggestions;
-- Highlight the keyword on the page after the results.
+- Highlight the keyword on the page after the results;
 - Refactor Search component ,creating a specific AutoComplete component that can be reusable.
+- Resolve two warnings about the "act + render" keywords in some test files.